 - You own the house in less than 4 years (usually much less since scalable businesses don’t yield linear gains).

-- After the the house is owned outright, interest cost is out of the picture, in 10 years the same $12K being dollar cost averaged into a low-cost index fund (7%) example you are looking at least $2 million + the paid off house.
-On the conservative extreme if you used 2.5% GICs from Canadian Tire for example, then he would still have $1.6 million + the paid off house.
+- After the house is owned outright, interest cost is out of the picture, in 10 years the same $12K being dollar cost averaged into a low-cost index fund you are looking at least $2 million + the paid off house (using a conservative 7%).
+Click here for the optimized wealth breakdown.

 - A stone patio adds significant thermal mass and buffers outside temperatures around the home.
 Stone pavers make a thermal mass battery from which the house derives heat during the fall and early winter and melts snow early and allows microclimate gardening in planter beds.

-- Use rocks in your landscaping and install water features, ponds or swimming pools in places where they will create a desirable microclimate (keeping your yard cooler in the summer and warmer in the colder months).
+- Rocks create a desirable microclimate (keeping your yard cooler in the summer and warmer in the colder months).